Sob7i/hackyourfuture.github.io/content/en/what.md

-# What we do?
-We train refugees to become software-developers
+# we train refugees to become full stack software-developers

-In our 6-month program we train talented refugees with and without a coding background in modern JavaScript software development.<br/>
-Our aim is to have our students land their first software development job after finishing our course, and we do everything we can to prepare them as well as possible.<br/>
-With our team of over 35 experienced senior developers we have created a program around the special needs of refugees.
-Our teachers are all volunteers, and we are all extremely passionate about coding.
-We believe talented refugees are a great opportunity for the software development world, we are here to give them a helping hand.<br/>
+In our 6-month program we train talented refugees with and without coding background in modern JavaScript software development.
+Our aim is to have our students land their first software development job after finishing our course, and we do everything we can to prepare them as well as possible.
+With our team of over 35 experienced senior developers we have created a program that focusses on problem solving and learing how to learn.
+Our teachers are all volunteers, and all extremely passionate about coding.
+All of our vo- lunteers are actively involved in creating our curriculum, which can be seen as an repre- sentation of what they believe are the skills needed in the industry at this moment.
+We believe talented refugees are a great opportunity for the software development world, we are here to give them a helping hand.